 There is no limit placed on the number of terms or semesters in which a senior citizen who is not enrolled for academic credit may register for courses, but the individual can take no more than three noncredit courses in any one term or semester.

-The two additional conditions listed below shall be met before a senior citizen may take a course under the provisions of this program:
+The two additional conditions listed below must be met before a senior citizen may take a course under the provisions of this program:

-- The senior citizen shall meet the appropriate admission requirements of the institution in which the student plans to enroll, and
+- The senior citizen must meet the appropriate admission requirements of the institution in which the student plans to enroll, and

 - The senior citizen may be admitted to a course only on a space-available basis after all tuition-paying students have been accommodated.
 State institutions of higher education may make individual exceptions to this procedure when the senior citizen has completed 75% of the requirements for the degree.